Omar-p/learning-notes/aws/aws.md

 - On-Demand Biling - Per second.
   - charge for running the instance, cpu memory
   - charge for storage and then extras for any commercial software.
-- Storage type: Local on-host storage or ELastic BLock Store(EBS) ->   network storage made available for the instance.
+- Storage type: Local on-host storage or ELasting BLock Store(EBS) ->   network storage made available for the instance.
 - Instance Lifecycle [States]:
-   Running - Stopped[cost storage] - Terminated - Stopping(u'll charge for ebs storage) - Pendding - shutting down
+   Running - Stopped[cost storage] - Terminated - Stopping(you'll charge for ebs storage) - Pending - shutting down
   Terminating an instance[terminated] : is a non-reversible action.
-- AMI Amzon machine Image \*\*
+- AMI Amazon machine Image \*\*
   - Permissions: control which accounts can/cannot use the ami
     - public
       - everyone allowed [linux/win]
     - Owner Implicit allow
     - Explicit
       - specific AWS accounts allowed
+  - AMI reference the snapshot of the ebs volume that the instance was created from.
   - Root Volume: can contain other volume but at least one<b>(boot volume)</b>
     - <b>Block Device Mapping:</b>
       - configuration which links the volumes that the AMI has and how they're presented  to the OS. it determines which volume is the boot volume and which is data volume.